w3c/window-management/EXPLAINER.md

 These interfaces provide the most crucial information for placing windows in extended multi-screen environments.
 The relative bounds establish a coordinate system for cross-screen window placement, while newly exposed display device properties allow applications to restore or choose window placements.
+See relevant Privacy & Security considerations later in this document.

 The slideshow example can now define `startMultiScreenSlideshow()` to provide an enhanced web application experience, commonplace among non-web counterparts: